Carychium minimum O. F. Müller, 1774

 Identification.
 Shell obese-fusiform.
 Spire elongate, with strongly convex sides.
 Apex bluntly pointed.
 Whorls ca 4, convex.
 Sutures rather well-indented.
 Protoconch smooth.
 Teleoconch with weak incremental striae initially, regular, colabral striae on last two whorls.
 Aperture subovate; 1 parietal lamella, continuing internally around columella in a smooth, not undulating curve; 1 smaller lamella at base of columella.
 Adult lip expanded, a little recurved, thickened on inner side, especially medially on palatal lip.
 Belly of the last whorl projected beyond the plane of peristome.
 Chink-like “false umbilicus” against base of last whorl. translucent, colourless when fresh, opaque, and white when dead.
 Shell to 1.9 mm high (higher than wide).

 This species is recognized by its faintly striate, stouter shell, having fewer whorls and a greatly thickened palatal lip which bears a prominent medial denticle.
+The aperture is relatively larger than in the native Carychium species.
 The internal lamella is regularly spiral.

 Canadian range.
 Introduced.
-In British Columbia (Fraser River estuary and south-eastern Vancouver Island), Ontario (Grand River, Brant Co.; Port Whitby, Durham Region), and New Brunswick (Mactaquac Lake, a broadening of the Saint John River) (Forsyth 2015, unpubl.).
+In British Columbia (Fraser River estuary and south-eastern Vancouver Island), Ontario (Grand River, Brant County; Port Whitby, Durham Region), and New Brunswick (Mactaquac Lake, a broadening of the Saint John River) (Forsyth 2015, unpubl. data).

 Etymology.
 Latin, minimum, “least” or “smallest”.